drewgrubb0/drewgrubb.com/content/skills/devops.md

 Although it has its downsides, offloading repetitive work to the machines makes development much more exciting.
 Creating applications that can be surfaced on any machine for any end user gets rid of a ton of headaches (Even if it occasionally creates a few more).

-Being the person that builds these systems on occasion has allowed me to stay up to date on all of the major technologies and architectures as they release, and has inspired me in quite a few of my HomeLab projects.
+Being the person that builds these systems has allowed me to stay up to date on all of the major technologies and architectures as they release, and has inspired me in quite a few of my HomeLab projects.